 Complete Streets: Fact-Based Resources Compendium of definitions, plus related safety and place making information; links to many sources and citations; three pages.

-County of Michigan Detailed Profile A detailed profile of Kalamazoo County that includes mode of transportation data for commuters, by car, bicycle and walking (among a host of other information).
+County of Kalamazoo Detailed Profile A detailed profile of Kalamazoo County that includes mode of transportation data for commuters, by car, bicycle and walking (among a host of other information).
 Can search database for other cities and counties, etc. From City-Data.com.

 Economic Benefits of Bicycle Infrastructure Investments From AARP; summary of benefits with link to full report.